open-telemetry/opentelemetry-specification/specification/metrics/api.md

 The `Meter` interface supports functions to create new, registered metric instruments.
-Instrument constructors are named by adding a `New-` prefix to the kind of instrument it constructs.
+Instrument constructors are named by adding a `New-` prefix to the kind of instrument it constructs, with a builder pattern, or some other idiomatic approach in the language.

 There is at least one constructor representing each kind instrument in this specification (see [above](#metric-instruments)), and possibly